Intergenerational Concert Series: Reese Fulmer

 Community Coffee Hour at the Courthouse

-Join us on Tuesday, December 9th for our monthly coffee hour at the Historic Salem Courthouse Community Center!
-This is an informal time to connect with neighbors and the community
+Join us on Tuesday, March 10th for our monthly coffee hour at the Historic Salem Courthouse Community Center!
+This is an informal time to connect with neighbors and the community.

 COFFEE WILL BE PROVIDED, but feel free to bring your preferred beverage if you'd like.
 In an effort to reduce waste, please bring a mug if you’re able!